 How safe is the water?

-suggests that signs of consumer fatigue with amino acid products have
+Japan remains the world’s largest and most developed market for functional bottled water, and modest growth in 2004 suggests that signs of consumer fatigue with amino acid products have started to set in.

 Function and enhancement